-{\bf $\mu$arch Statistics-based Detection.} Most of the cache-timing attacks cause the victim's process to incur more cache misses during the attack.
-Thus, detection schemes based on microarchitecture event counts/statistics have been proposed to leverage hardware performance counters (HPCs) to monitor the cache hit-rate of the victim process and detect an attack at run-time~\cite{zhang2016cloudradar,chiappetta2016real,alam2017performance,kulah2019spydetector}.
+{\bf $\mu$arch Statistics-based Detection.} Most of the cache-timing attacks cause the victim program's process to incur more cache misses during the attack.
+Thus, detection schemes based on microarchitecture event counts/statistics have been proposed to leverage hardware performance counters (HPCs) to monitor the cache hit-rate of the victim program process and detect an attack at run-time~\cite{zhang2016cloudradar,chiappetta2016real,alam2017performance,kulah2019spydetector}.
 More recently,~\cite{mirbagher2020perspectron} observes that fine-grained statistics can achieve better detection accuracy.
 When an abnormally large number of cache misses are observed, the detector signals a potential attack.

-To evaluate the statistics-based detection scheme in \acronym, we consider the attack is detected when the victim access triggers a cache miss.
-We terminate the episode and assign a negative reward if the victim access results in its cache miss during training.
-This configuration encourages the RL agent to avoid victim misses, and thus, avoid the miss-based detection.
+To evaluate the statistics-based detection scheme in \acronym, we consider an attack is detected when the victim program's access triggers a cache miss.
+We terminate the episode and assign a negative reward if the victim program's access results in its cache miss during training.
+This configuration encourages the RL agent to avoid victim program's misses, and thus, avoid the miss-based detection.